MrRespected/Kudos-Bot/README.md

 Get a good host, 144 commands might give you a lot of lag :)
 # Support
 I deleted the original discord as well(along with the bot), however I test my bots here: https://discord.gg/6HE7CK2GrZ
+# Update
+This repo is now extremely old and rusty, trust me.
+I moved on to python anyways, so you can check my other repositories(which are in python).
+Still going ahead with this?
+No issues, do whatever you want, except asking me for help, because I don't use this anymore